RaySlash/nixcats-book/src/intro_lua.md

 # Lua

 `Lua` is a lightweight, high-level programming language designed for simplicity and efficiency.
 Created with a focus on embeddability, Lua is widely used in game development, embedded systems, and scripting environments.
 Its key features include a small footprint, fast execution, and a clean, minimal syntax that makes it accessible even for beginners.
-Lua's power lies in its flexibility, allowing developers to extend its capabilities through metaprogramming and integration with other languages.
+Lua's power lies in its flexibility, allowing developers to extend its capabilities through meta-programming and integration with other languages.
 It balances ease of use with robust features, such as first-class functions, coroutines, and dynamic typing.

 ## Lua and Neovim